Unusual Options Activity Insight: Etsy | Benzinga

 Unusual Options Activity Insight: Etsy

-Etsy (NASDAQ:ETSY) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $204.01 following the option alert.
+Shares of Etsy (NASDAQ:ETSY) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $188.96.

 - Option Type: SWEEP